 BP was also sentenced to five years of probation – the maximum term of probation permitted under law.
 The company is also required, according to the order entered by the court pursuant to the plea agreement, to retain a process safety and risk management monitor and an independent auditor, who will oversee BP’s process safety, risk management and drilling equipment maintenance with respect to deepwater drilling in the Gulf of Mexico.
 BP is also required to retain an ethics monitor to improve its code of conduct to ensure BP’s future candor with the U.S. government.

-Transocean Deepwater Inc. Convicted and Sentenced: On February 14, 2013, Judge Jane Triche Milazzo accepted the plea agreement reached with the government in which Transocean agreed to plead guilty to an information charging them with one count of violation of the Clean Water Act and sentenced the company to pay $400 million in criminal fines and penalties.
+Transocean Deepwater Inc. Convicted and Sentenced: On February 14, 2013, Judge Jane Triche Milazzo accepted Transocean’s guilty plea to an information charging the company with one count of violation of the Clean Water Act and sentenced the company to pay $400 million in criminal fines and penalties.
 The plea agreement was reached in January 2013 but had required the review and approval of Judge Milazzo.
 For more information on the conviction and sentencing of Transocean Deepwater, please visit the case page at U.S. v.
 Transocean Deepwater Inc. (Criminal No. 13-cr-001-JTM-SS).

-In a related case, also pending in the Eastern District of Louisiana, Robert M. Kaluza and Donald J. Vidrine are charged with 11 felony counts of seaman’s manslaughter, 11 felony counts of involuntary manslaughter and one violation of the Clean Water Act.
+In a related case, Robert M. Kaluza and Donald J. Vidrine are charged in the Eastern District of Louisiana with 11 felony counts of seaman’s manslaughter, 11 felony counts of involuntary manslaughter and one violation of the Clean Water Act.
 Trial is set for January 13, 2014 at 8:30 a.m. before U.S. District Judge Stanwood R. Duval, Jr. in Courtroom 352, 500 Poydras Street, New Orleans, LA 70130.
 And, a pretrial conference will be held on December 11, 2013 at 1:30 p.m.
 If convicted, Kaluza and Vidrine each face a maximum potential penalty of 10 years in prison on each seaman’s manslaughter count, up to eight years in prison on each involuntary manslaughter count, and up to a year in prison on the Clean Water Act count.
-In addition, in a separate indictment, David I. Rainey, a former BP executive who served as a Deputy Incident Commander and BP’s second-highest ranking representative at Unified Command during the spill response, has been charged with obstruction of Congress and making false statements to law enforcement officials during the investigation into the 2010 oil spill.
+In addition, on June 19, 2013, former BP executive David I. Rainey, who served as a Deputy Incident Commander and BP’s second-highest ranking representative at Unified Command during the spill response, was charged in a superseding indictment with obstruction of Congress and making false statements to law enforcement officials during the investigation into the 2010 oil spill.
 Rainey’s trial is set for October 15, 2013 at 8:30 a.m. before U.S. District Judge Kurt D. Engelhardt in Courtroom C-351, 500 Poydras Street, New Orleans, LA 70130.
 A pretrial conference will be held on October 3, 2013 at 9:00 a.m., also before Judge Engelhardt.
 If convicted, Rainey faces a maximum potential penalty of five years in prison on each count.
 Rainey originally was indicted on those same charges in November 2012.